mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void Dispose()

-Performs the necessary cleanup operations and releases any resources used by the FileAdapter.
+Releases the unmanaged resources used by the FileAdapter and optionally releases the managed resources.

 ```cs
 void Dispose()